Codeinwp/feedzy-rss-feeds/readme.txt

 The plugin uses the SimplePie php CLASS natively included in WordPress.
 SimplePie is a RSS parser that can read the information contained in a feed, process it, and finally display it.

 FEEDZY RSS Feeds therefore supports any additional library and uses only the bare minimum to ensure good performance (minimalistic CSS + cache).
+This will ensure compatibility with any hosting provider that supports WordPress, but if for any reason it doesn't work for yours feel free to <a href="https://themeisle.com/contact/?utm_source=readmetop&amp;utm_medium=announce&amp;utm_campaign=top" rel="nofollow">contact us</a> or take a look at our recent study of <a href="http://www.codeinwp.com/blog/best-wordpress-shared-hosting-providers/" rel="friend"/>best WordPress hosting comparison</a>.
+If you didn't chose yet a theme for your website, you can pick one of our favorite <a href="http://www.codeinwp.com/blog/best-free-wordpress-themes/" rel="friend">free WordPress themes</a>.

 You may use this plugin in your widgets and your pages and reuse the shortcode + widget several times within the same page.